WDI-SEA/Mongo-Bounty-Hunters/readme.md

 Put your terminal output (let's say the last 50 lines or so, not everything you ever did!) into the file in this directory called `answers.txt`.
 Commit and push your changes, then make a pull request against the base fork.

-Get your Mongo shell history with the following command: `tail -50 ~/.mongodb/mongosh/mongosh_repl_history`
+Get your Mongo shell history with the following command: `tail -50 ~/.mongodb/mongosh/mongosh_repl_history`.
+Older versions of the `mongo` shell might need to use `tail -50 ~/.dbshell`.

 Did you have any questions or comments about this deliverable?
 Please add it to the text of your pull request!